js-joda/js-joda/CheatSheet.md

 - minus - subtracts an amount from an object
 - to - converts this object to another type
 - at - combines this object with another, such as date.atTime(time)
-- instance variables getter omitting the get keyword
+- getter for instance properties are omitting the get keyword, e.q. localDate.year()

 ## Basic concepts

-- The API is immutable, an existing instance is never changed, all manipulating methods as parse/ with/ plus/ minus/ to/ at are returning new instances.
+The API is immutable, an existing instance is never changed, all manipulating methods as parse/ with/ plus/ minus/ to/ at are returning new instances.
-- An existing instance is always valid. instead of returning null or invalid values, exceptions are thrown.
+An existing instance is always valid.
+Instead of returning null or invalid values, exceptions are thrown.

 ## LocalDate